Monitoring and Observability for AI Environments

 Log Analytics Workspace

-Store logs / Advanced KQL queries
+Store logs and enable advanced KQL queries

 Azure Managed Prometheus